 Daventry Country Park – Daventry – Northamptonshire

-Having moved to Daventry from Northampton thirty-seven years ago I have always considered the Country Park to be one of the districts true gems.
+Having moved to Daventry from Northampton forty years ago I have always considered the Country Park to be one of the districts true gems.
 When my two children were growing up I often took them to the adventure play area for them to let off some steam and explore.
-As they got older I regularly took them for walks around the park pointing out the birds on the lake, in the trees and around the bird tables.
+As they got older I took them for walks around the park pointing out the birds on the lake, in the trees and around the bird tables.

 Two Mute Swans